flor14/PWCfilegenerator/README.md

-# PWCfilegenerator
+# PWC file generator package

-The goal of `PWCfilegenerator` is to obtain the weather file necessary to obtain the weather files for the models PRZM5 and PWC, that actually free to download from the [USEPA].
+* The goal of `PWCfilegenerator` is to obtain the weather file necessary to run the models PRZM5 and PWC.
+* These models are available to download for free from the [USEPA] website.
+* The function `PWCfilegenerator::PWC_fg()` converts weather data to the FORTRAN format read by both models.

+This packages makes easier to run pesticide fate transport models use in pesticide risk assessment to new locations.

 ## Installation